sysbiolab/RGraphSpace/README.md

-### GraphSpace: A lightweight package for representing large igraph objects in a normalized coordinate system.
+### RGraphSpace: A lightweight package for representing large igraph objects in a normalized coordinate system.

-*GraphSpace* is an R package that integrates *igraph* and *ggplot2* graphics within spatial maps. *GraphSpace* implements new geometric objects using *ggplot2* protypes, customized for representing large *igraph* objects in a normalized coordinate system.
-By scaling shapes and graph elements, *GraphSpace* can provide a framework for layered visualizations.
+*RGraphSpace* is an R package that integrates *igraph* and *ggplot2* graphics within spatial maps. *RGraphSpace* implements new geometric objects using *ggplot2* protypes, customized for representing large *igraph* objects in a normalized coordinate system.
+By scaling shapes and graph elements, *RGraphSpace* can provide a framework for layered visualizations.

 ### Installation in R (>=4.2)